How To Avoid Buying a Flood Damaged Car

 Pay Attention to the Electrical Part

 It is common that, after drying, some items return to normal operation.
 However, sometimes, moisture can cause corrosion and damage the electrical part.
+This is why it’s essential to be cautious and take steps to avoid buying flood-damaged vehicles in Dubai and other emirates.

 Therefore, before closing the deal, turn the ignition key and ensure that all warning accessories such as dashboard warning lights and gauges work properly.
 If the panel crashes, be alert.
 Assess the car’s electrical and electronic components, observe the operation of the car windshield, turn signals, radio, heater, air conditioner, and other components to make sure they work properly.